Covering the same ground?

 The new dplyr and something very similar

-I was reading the blog post about the most recent update of dplyr, and when I got to recode_values there, I had this great sense of déjà vu, because it seems to do almost exactly the same thing.
+I was reading the blog post about the most recent update of dplyr, and when I got to replace_values there, I had this great sense of deja vu, because it seems to do almost exactly the same thing.
 Except that my lookup table is the wrong kind of thing: instead of saying how old values of state go to new values of state, it says that some of the values of state need to be changed according to which value of location they go with.

 Apparently the idea in dplyr came from this post by Libby Heeren.
 Let me see if I can reproduce the ideas there, but in my own way.